pranavraja/htmx-sse/README.md

 go run .
 ```

-You can use `ngrok` to generate a public facing URL for your quiz.
+You can use [ngrok](https://ngrok.com/) or a similar tool to generate a public facing base URL for your quiz.

 Then you can generate a unique access URL for every user, by appending the access token you generated above.
 For example: